bdunko/Charon-s-Obol/notes/Obol/Planning.md

 **Charon's Obol v0.3 - Myths and Monsters**
 - [ ] **Active Goals - Mar 23 Sprint - More Content (Bosses, Monsters, Trials, Characters)**
+	- [ ] Antigone can't target buried coins (don't allow buried coins to be targeted at random)
+	- [ ] Allow ANtigone even if all coins are on heads (in case you just want to bury)
 	- [ ] **New Bosses (1 week)**
 		- [ ] 4 new bosses.
 			- [ ] Echidna & Typhoon - Spawn and buff monsters